bhogend1/sic1/README.md

 ## Cross-references and loops
 Stata uses more information than the data rectangle only.
-System settings are accessed using `creturn`, estimation information using `ereturn`, and general results using `return`.
+System settings are accessed using `creturn`, subroutine macros using `sreturn`, estimation information using `ereturn`, and general results using `return`.
 Other information can be stored in the following entities:
 * **Matrix** A numeric rectangle.
 * **Scalar** A number or string.
 * **Global** A number or string, possibly resulting from extended macro functions.